apache/yunikorn-site/docs/design/scheduler_object_states.md

 This state is part of the normal scheduling cycle.
 * Waiting: An application that has no pending requests or running containers/pod will be waiting.
 This state shows that the application has not been marked completed yet but currently is not actively being scheduled.
-* Completed: The resource manager has signalled that the application is done.
+* Completed: An application is considered completed when it has been in the waiting state for a defined time period.
+The current timeout is set to 30 seconds.
+* Expired: The completed application is tracked for a period of time, after that is expired and deleted from the scheduler.
-This is a final state.
-The application cannot change state after entering.
+THis is a final state and after this state the application cannot be tracked anymore.
 * Killed: Removed by the resource manager at the request of an administrator or the user running the application.
 This is a final state.
 The application cannot change state after entering.
 * Rejected: The application was rejected when it was added to the scheduler.